Potassium-chromate/Use-hyperCSI-to-reconstuct-pictures/README.md

 ## Customization
-In this repository, you can easily customize the inpainting algorithm by adjusting the `adjust_factor` variable in the `Hyper_SCI` function call.
+In this repository, you can easily customize the inpainting algorithm by adjusting the `adjust_factor` variable in the `Hyper_CSI` function call.
 Changing the `adjust_factor` will affect the convergence of the hyperplanes towards the center of the data cloud, which in turn can impact the overall performance of the algorithm.

 ## Additional Information
 ### Test Data